plausible/docs/docs/stats-api.md

 You can specify a `metrics` option in the query, to choose the metrics for each instance returned.
 See here for a full overview of [metrics and their definitions](/metrics-definitions).
 The metrics currently supported in Stats API are:

-* `visitors` - The number of unique visitors
+* `visitors` - The number of unique visitors.
-* `pageviews` - The number of pageview events
+* `pageviews` - The number of pageview events.
-* `bounce_rate` - Bounce rate percentage
+* `bounce_rate` - Bounce rate percentage.
-* `visit_duration` - Visit duration in seconds
+* `visit_duration` - Visit duration in seconds.
-* `events` - The number of events (pageviews + custom events)
+* `events` - The number of events (pageviews + custom events).
-* `visits` - The number of visits/sessions
+* `visits` - The number of visits/sessions.

 :::note
 The number of visits/sessions is currently exclusive in the Stats API.
-It is not displayed in your Plausible dashboard.
+It isn't displayed in your Plausible dashboard.
 :::

 ### Time periods

 The options are identical for each endpoint that supports configurable time periods.
 Each period is relative to a `date` parameter.
 The date should follow the standard ISO-8601 format.
 When not specified, the `date` field defaults to `today(site.timezone)`.
 All time calculations on our backend are done in the time zone that the site is configured in.

-* `12mo,6mo` - Last n calendar months relative to `date`
+* `12mo,6mo` - Last n calendar months relative to `date`.
-* `month` - The calendar month that `date` falls into
+* `month` - The calendar month that `date` falls into.
-* `30d,7d` - Last n days relative to `date`
+* `30d,7d` - Last n days relative to `date`.
-* `day` - Stats for the full day specified in `date`
+* `day` - Stats for the full day specified in `date`.
 * `custom` - Provide a custom range in the `date` parameter.

 When using a custom range, the `date` parameter expects two ISO-8601 formatted dates joined with a comma as follows `?period=custom&date=2021-01-01,2021-01-31`.